AgileBioFoundry/LstarkeyiGSM/README.md

 ## Reference

-This project is not yet published
+This project has been published in **Genome-scale model development and genomic sequencing of the oleaginous clade Lipomyces**. _Frontiers in Bioenergy and Biotechnology_, Volume 12.
+DOI: 10.3389/fbioe.2024.1356551.
+Link to [online article](https://www.frontiersin.org/articles/10.3389/fbioe.2024.1356551/full).